darwin406/PoseDetection_APP/README.md

-# 2022 ugrp At POSTECH
+# 2022 ugrp at POSTECH

 A new Flutter project.